 Seymour Remenick, Artist’s Studo with Still-Life and Easel, 1957

 THE EVOLUTION OF PAINTING:

-By watching the recreation of a master painting from start to finish the viewer sees how the qualities of color, shape, texture, light and space engage the imagination as the painting goes from a blank canvas to a finished masterpiece.
+By watching the recreation of a master painting from start to finish the viewer sees how the qualities of color, shape, light and space engage the imagination as the painting goes from a blank canvas to a finished masterpiece.
 By seeing the painting develop, the viewer experiences the painting with much greater understanding!